TwistingTwists/obsidian-tools/Communication.md

   - communication
 ---

+#### Giving updates

+- A is done.
+2 is partially done.
+Narrowed down.
+Figuring out X

 ### Sales

 This requires an inspiring vision, strong communication skills, some degree of charisma, and evidence of execution ability.